oVirt/ovirt-site/source/feature/networklabels.html.md

 #### Changes to 'Setup Networks' api

 The host interface entity will be extended with a set of labels.
-'Setup Networks' api will support both labelling and attaching networks the interface/bond.
+'Setup Networks' api will support both labelling and attaching the networks to the interface/bond.
 At the first step of the 'Setup Networks' parameters validation, a translation of the labels to a list of networks will be done.
-The administrator will be capable to remove a network attached to the interface, even if the network and the interface itself are labelled.
+The administrator will be capable to remove a network which is attached to the interface, even if the network and the interface itself are labelled.
 If the label remains on the host, next action on that network marked to be applied to all hosts will add that network to the host.

+#### Assign Network to Cluster

+When attaching a labelled network to a cluster, which the label already specified on the cluster's host interfaces will result in adding that network to all of the hosts.

 #### Network Label constraints